jmvlangen/DnDtracker/D&D tracker/README.txt

 The D&D tracker functions as an advanced calculator that allows you to store, manage and calculate things that you need during a D&D campaign or similar game.
-The program can be used in combination with already existing setups or can be used to `program' your own stuff.
+The program can be used in combination with already existing setups or can be used to 'program' your own stuff.
 This readme contains a quick explanation of the basic usage of the program.
 For more details about specific existing setups for the program, read the readme files corresponding to the related .dat and .scr files.